QafooLabs/QafooLabsNoFrameworkBundle/README.md

 - If an exception is converted the original exception will specifically logged before conversion.
 That means when an exception occurs it will be logged twice.

-## JMS Serializer as Templating Engine

-When returning an array or view model from your controller, JMS Serializer can pick it up, when ``$request->getRequestFormat()`` returns `json` or `xml`.

-This works in combination with view models and you can return them from your controller and let JMS Serializer convert them correctly.

-In order for this to work, you need to add the JMS serializer bundle to your application, and prepend the `jms` engine to the configured templating engines:

-    framework:
-        templating:
-            engines: ['jms', 'twig']

 ## Turbolinks Support